probe-lab/network-measurements/results/rfm7-distribution-dht-lookup-content-routing.md

     * investigate if there is a correlation between agent cpu/memory usage and agent uptime

     * profile memory usage (perhaps using an instrumentation tool like prometheus) for both the IPFS and agent tasks

+    * include metrics from the resource manager to see if any connections can be made between limits in open connections and performance

   * investigate failures to see if they are happening due to error in experiment or some common problems in the retrieval process